PhD 2017 (modern European history) University of Chicago

-Modern Central Europe; Vienna; gender and sexuality; embodiment; history of emotions; cultural history; feminist and queer theory
+Modern East Central Europe; Vienna; gender and sexuality; embodiment; history of emotions; cultural history; feminist and queer theory

-Bodies that Shimmer: An Embodied History of Vienna's New Women, 1893–1931
+Bodies That Shimmer: An Embodied History of Vienna's New Women, 1893–1931

 Katya has served as intern and lecturer in the Department of History, the European Civilization sequence, and the Center for the Study of Gender and Sexuality.
 Currently, she serves as the Eastern Europe editor at the history of sexuality blog, NOTCHES.